fel1n3/ctf_docs/TenableCTF_20201.md

 ### Hackerman (25p)

 Challenge provides us a svg file, however examining the file reveals that there's xml inside.
 The document contains our flag, `flag{...}`.

+### Secret Images (125p)

+We are given two png files.
+They both appear to be random noise, and none of the extraction method yield any files or data.
+However, the fact that we are given two files suggests that perhaps we should combine them somehow.
+Stegsolve has that functionality, and

 ### Weird Transmission (175p)